DylanDeshler/Jazz/docs/index.md

 | <audio controls><source src="samples/3_real.wav" type="audio/wav"></audio> | <audio controls><source src="samples/3_recon.wav" type="audio/wav"></audio> |
 | <audio controls><source src="samples/5_real.wav" type="audio/wav"></audio> | <audio controls><source src="samples/5_recon.wav" type="audio/wav"></audio> |

 Unfortunately naively extending this approach to higher levels of compression failed miserably.
-So did training a hierarchical tokenizer on top of the tokenized latents.
+Training a hierarchical tokenizer on top of the lower level tokenized latents also failed.
 [DC-AE](https://arxiv.org/pdf/2410.10733) to the rescue!
-The most insightful point in this paper is the realization that tokenizers have competing optimization targets that make learning difficult.
+The most insightful point in this paper is the realization that tokenizers have competing optimization processes that make learning difficult.
-  1. Move information from the sequence to channels, which is not an easy task for convolution filters, and even for mlps/attention it has large gradients
+  Process 1: Move information from the sequence to channels, which is a difficult task for convolutional filters (large gradients)
-  2. Compress the information, which typically has small gradients
+  Process 2: Compress salient information and ditch noise (small gradients) The different gradient magnitudes is an explanation for why adding additional blocks to enocders does not simply give better compression.
+The gradient signal is dominated by moving information around rather than better compression.
+DC-AE proposes to solve this problem by handling Process 1 with [Pixel Shuffle](https://docs.pytorch.org/docs/stable/generated/torch.nn.PixelShuffle.html), a technique that has been around a few years for better upsampling.
+There are no learned parameters in this process, so the large gradients disappear.
+Then the compression is handled by a similar but learned transformation with small gradients.
+They are combined in residual style with the non-parametric pixel shuffle transformation being the shortcut connection.

+#### Latent Dimensions
+Taking advantage of the architectural modifications from DC-AE makes trading compression for latent dimension more tractable.
+The next question becomes what latent dimension has the best trade-off between compression and generation.
+Lets define what I mean by each of those terms in this specific context.
+  Compression: How much salient information is conserved as the sequence length is compressed.
+  Generation: The downstream latent diffusion model (LDM) that is trained to generate these representations.
+Higher latent dimension makes this process more difficult.

 ### Latent Action Model
 Questions to consider:
-  1. Causal or no?
+  1. Enforce causality or block masking?
-  2. Latents or raw waveform?
+  2. Input tokenized latents or the raw waveform?
-  3. How granular?
-  4. How many actions?
+  3. Latent action cardinality?

 Because I am compute poor I decided to train my Latent Action Model on the continuous tokenized latents from the previous step, instead of the raw waveform (which is what Genie did).
 I am likely leaving some performance on the floor by doing this, but for the sake of speed and progress, I think its a fair tradeoff.
 Plus, because of my somewhat narrow scope, the tokenizer is actually quite good, so hopefully the information being lost isn't crucial to this step.
+It also brings a substantial win for the sequence length.
+Training the model over 10s of data would be 160,000 samples using the waveform but only 80 - 500 for the different tokenizers.

 Since I'm not going for real-time action controlled generation, causality isn't strictly necessary anywhere in the model.
-I plan on using this primarily for editing, which points to random/segmented masking instead of causal masking.
+I plan on using this primarily for editing and inpainting, which corresponds better to random/segmented masking instead of causal masking.
+Causal masking has also been empirically shown to make generation more difficult.
+However some form of masking is required to ensure the latent actions provide important information to the model that it cannot get from peaking ahead.

 ### Dynamics Model